dmcgits/dmcgits.github.io/mds/ISE102/week1_notes.md

 using namespace std; int main() { cout << "Hello world!" << endl; }
 ```

 ..but we would be very sad.
-Thankfully, it's pretty easy to translate our thinking.
+Thankfully, the _c++_ syntax for blocks and lines of code is pretty easy

 ```c++
 // We use the curly braces { } to define a block of code that should be grouped together.
 This includes all the code inside the main() function.